brutopolis/buxu/README.md

   - you can exclude all the stdlib or part of it if you dont need it, see the build instructions;

   - loops contexts are optimized if it does not contain any # or ()(except for string delimitation);

+  - while loops are usually faster if inside a function;